 R command).
 You can use the

-Rcommands individually, but be careful.
-Doing these commands out of sequence canmess up your file.
+commands individually, but be careful.
+Doing these commands out of sequence can

 When you are done editing, use the